- Apply Now

-What is the average GPA of accepted students?
+What is the average GPA of the entering class?

 The Admission Committee will not make a decision exclusively on the GPA, and will take all aspects of the application into consideration.
 When evaluating the GPA, the Admission Committee will also assess the program of study completed.
-The current average GPA of our accepted students is 3.2 on a 4.0 scale.
+The current average GPA of our entering class is 3.2 on a 4.0 scale.